ArcPR/03-Juicy-Brick-Breaker/README.md

 1. Handmade sprite for the paddle that "highlights" when hit by the ball
 2. Handmade sprite for the ball that "highlights" when hitting any object
 3. Implemented music, "Clair De Lune" (see references below for source).
 Meant to fit the calm colors along with the game being more relaxed.
-4. Ping Pong hit sound for the ball hitting the paddle and bricks (see below)
+4. Hit sound for the ball hitting the paddle (see below)
+5. Sound for the bricks being hit (see below)

 Remember to add moving bricks along with them being colored (exercise 3c video), put in confetti particles for the paddle (exercise 3a video), and 1 other thing (bricks falling in, possible tweening, etc.)